 Boil 2 cups of water, dissolve in sugar.
 Once dissolved, stir in toasted marshmallows (the sooner this is done after they are toasted the better) until they melt completely.
 This may take some time, and adjust heat as needed so it does not foam up too much.
 Do not leave unattended, as it can boil over.
 Once marshmallows are fully melted, allow to cool at room temperature.
 Strain into glass bottle or jar and store in fridge up to 1 month.

-The Kentucky Campfire
+Kentucky Campfire Cocktail with S'mores

 2 oz Graham Cracker Infused Bourbon